Additive Manufacturing for Practicing Engineers

 A WSU Noncredit Online Course for Boeing Employees

-Two-module course designed for engineers, managers and technical staff who wish to acquire practical knowledge of additive manufacturing through lectures and hands-on group projects.
+This additive manufacturing course is designed for engineers, managers and technical staff who wish to acquire practical knowledge through lectures and hands-on group projects.

-- The course addresses AM approaches for polymers, metals, ceramics and composites.
+- The course will address AM approaches for polymers, metals, ceramics and composites.
 However, special emphasis will be placed on metal additive manufacturing.

-Amit Bandyopadhyay, Herman and Brita Lindholm Endowed Chair Professor, School of Mechanical and Materials Engineering, Washington State University.
+Amit Bandyopadhyay, Professor, School of Mechanical and Materials Engineering, Washington State University.

 Phone: (509) 335-4862.

 Amit Bandyopadhyay is working in the areas of additive manufacturing since 1995.
 He has written over 300 technical articles, edited 10 books and inventor of 19 issued patents.
-His edited book, Additive Manufacturing, will be used as a text for this class, which has also been translated in Chinese.
+His edited book, Additive Manufacturing (2nd Edition), will be used as a text for this class.

 All projects will be team based.